nicolashery/mac-dev-setup/README.md

 ```
 $ ls -al ~/.ssh
 ```
-It will list files in your .ssh directory if they exist.
+It will list files in your .ssh directory if an SSH key exists.
 If not, you will get "No such file or directory" and then you must generate an SSH key.

 Once you have either located your existing SSH key or [generated a new SSH key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) then you can proceed to [adding a new SSH key to your Github account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).